Is there anything you wish you had learned more about in school?

 This neurochemical is chemically identical to adrenaline.
 The only difference is that epinephrine is released in the brain, while adrenaline is released from the adrenal glands in the body.

-So, we have epinephrine sloshing around in our brain, and we feel alert.
+So, we have epinephrine sloshing around in our brains, and we feel alert.
 But that’s only half of the puzzle.

 2 - Acetylcholine for focus